-The Middlebury New Filmmakers Festival has a sole focus – to showcase the feature films and short films of talented first- and second-time filmmakers from around the world.
+The Middlebury New Filmmakers Festival has a sole focus – to showcase the feature films and short films of talented first and second-time filmmakers from around the world.
 Our Festival takes place in scenic Middlebury, Vermont in late August each year.
-Our 9th Annual event will take place in person and on the ground in Middlebury this coming August 23-27, 2023.
+Our 10th Anniversary event will take place in beautiful Middlebury this coming August 21-25, 2024.

-We anticipate screening more than 125 films at MNFF9, a diverse array of features and shorts across all genres, as selected by MNFF Artistic Director Jay Craven, with screenings at Town Hall Theater, the Marquis Theatre, Dana Auditorium and Twilight Hall [both on the campus of Middlebury College].
-Additionally, MNFF9 will offer nightly screenings under the tent at Swift House Inn.
+We anticipate screening more than 120 films at MNFF10, a diverse array of features and shorts across all genres, as selected by MNFF Artistic Director Jay Craven, with screenings at Town Hall Theater, the Marquis Theatre, Dana Auditorium, Wilson Hall and Twilight Hall [the last three all on the campus of Middlebury College].

 We encourage our filmmakers to come to the Festival, to support each other’s work and to engage in Q&A sessions with audiences following the screening of their film.
-More than 50 directors, producers, writers and cinematographers from around the world attended MNFF8 in August 2022 and had a wonderful time here in Middlebury.
-We anticipate a robust turnout of new filmmakers for MNFF9 along with special guest appearances, insightful panel discussions and presentations and great happy hours and evening parties.
+More than 80 directors, producers, writers and cinematographers from around the world attended MNFF9 in August 2023 and had a wonderful time here in Middlebury.
+We anticipate a very large turnout of new filmmakers for MNFF10 along with special guest appearances, insightful panel discussions and presentations and great happy hours and evening parties.

 Year-Round Screenings & Events

 The Middlebury New Filmmakers Festival was formed to support, promote and exhibit the dynamic and imaginative efforts of new filmmakers.
 The emphasis at MNFF is entirely on filmmakers who have completed (within the 24 months prior to the Festival) either their first or second feature film or first or second short film.
-All genres are welcome including narrative, documentary, animation, experimental and virtual reality.
+All genres are welcome including narrative, documentary, animation and experimental.